BS in Environmental Science

 Why Major in Environmental Science?

-University of DelawareEcology, and the language of law and environmental regulations.
-Students take fewer science courses than the Biology or Biological Science majors, freeing them to take courses in economics, political science, mathematics business, and philosophy.
-Students are required to take upper-level biology courses in Ecology, Environmental Issues, Environmental Regulation and Policy, and at least two field biology electives courses, preferably at a full-time summer field course program such as Au Sable, however field biology electives are also offered at Eastern.
+The BS in Environmental Science at Eastern University prepares students to understand both the language of Biology and Ecology, and the language of law and environmental regulations.
+Besides taking courses in economics, political science, mathematics and business.
+Students take upper-level biology courses in Ecology, Environmental Issues, Environmental Regulation and Policy, and at least two field biology electives courses, preferably at a full-time summer field course program such as the Au Sable Institute for Environmental Studies.
+(Field biology electives are also offered at Eastern.)

-International Programs and the Creation Care Study Program: Eastern helped found this program, offering study abroad Fall or Spring semesters in Belize, New Zealand or British Columbia.
+- International programs and the Creation Care study program: Eastern helped found this program, offering study abroad Fall or Spring semesters in Belize, New Zealand or British Columbia.
 Courses, all built around the theme of environmental sustainability, fulfill core requirements in Humanities and Social Sciences for science majors, as well as providing a field biology elective.
 Internships are available in Belize.

 - Off-campus programs for biology: the Au Sable Institute: More than 50 Christian colleges and universities partner to offer field courses in May and Summer I and II, in northern Michigan, Whidbey Island in Puget Sound (Washington State), Costa Rica and India.
 Courses taken at Au Sable are directly credited through Eastern, one of the founding schools of the Au Sable network.
 Examples of Au Sable courses: Aquatic Biology, Alpine Ecology, Marine Biology, Marine Mammals, Conservation Biology, Tropical Agriculture and Missions, Ecological Agriculture, International Development and Environmental Sustainability.